wcm-io-caravan/caravan-rhyme/README.md

 }
 ```

-While the overhead of using the **Rhyme** framework is usually neglible (especially compared to the latency introduced by external services), this information can be useful to identify hotspots that can be optimized (without firing up a profiler).
+While the overhead of using the **Rhyme** framework is usually negligible (especially compared to the latency introduced by external services), this information can be useful to identify hotspots that can be optimized (without firing up a profiler).

 If you do have a section of yor own code that you suspect to be a hotspot for performance optimization, you can easily add your own metrics to the response metadata: